 - Can be used effectively for both commercial and domestic properties

 - This system does require maintenance to ensure effectiveness.

-Some pest control Cape Town companies, such as Pest Managers, ensures the human removal or deterring of birds.
+Some pest control companies, such as Pest Managers, ensure the human removal or deterring of birds.
 We at Pest Managers recognise the importance of birds in the environment, and are one of the few pest control companies that are 100% eco-friendly.
-This means that our products and services are designed to ensure that no direct harm may come to the environment when you enlist out services.
-When it comes to bird control, it is important to preserve the lives of birds wherever possible.
+This means that our products and services are designed to ensure that no direct harm may come to the environment when you enlist our services.
+When it comes to bird control, it is a necessity to preserve the lives of birds wherever possible.